The meaning of “cut to the chase” is to get directly to the point, leaving out all of the unnecessary details.

 “Let’s cut to the chase.
 There will be no tax relief this year.”

-So it looks like this phrase has only existed as an idiom for less than 100 years.
+So with all that said, it looks like this phrase has only existed as an idiom for less than 100 years.